Hugh Montgomerie, 12th Earl of Eglinton: Career

 He sat as a Member of Parliament for Ayrshire off and on from 1780 to 1796.
 That year he became Lord Lieutenant of Ayrshire, a post he held until his death.
 In 1794 he raised a fencible regiment, the West Lowland Fencibles of which he was colonel.

 In 1798, having previously succeeded to the earldom through his third cousin, (Note: While the title passed to Hugh Montgomerie, the majority of the 11th Earl of Eglinton's wealth passed to his daughter, Lady Mary Montgomerie, who later married the 12th Earl's eldest son, keeping the title and wealth of the family intact.) he was elected a Scottish representative peer and moved to the House of Lords.
 On 15 February 1806, he was created Baron Ardrossan in the Peerage of the United Kingdom, enabling him to sit the Lords in his own right.
 He was made a Knight of the Thistle in 1814.

 As large ships were unable to reach Glasgow due to the silting of the River Clyde, Montgomerie promoted and partially funded the Glasgow, Paisley and Ardrossan Canal.
 However, funds ran out, and the canal was only constructed from Glasgow to Johnstone via Paisley.
 The Glasgow terminus of the canal was at Port Eglinton.
 Though the wharf is now filled in, the neighbouring Eglinton Street still bears his name.
 Preparatory work on the canal from the new harbour created at Ardrossan was used as the basis for Glasgow Street, which is the main thoroughfare of the town.

+In 1807, Montgomerie funded the lifeboat for Ardrossan harbour, operated by the Ardrossan Lifeboat Society between 1807 and c.1847.

 Montgomerie was an amateur composer and cellist.
 His best-known work is the dance tune "Ayrshire Lasses," and other composers dedicated works to him, including Thomas Arne.